-The Grammy, Tony and Oscar winner Alan Menken composed the music for Disney’s Beauty and the Beast, the 1991 animated classic, the 1994 Broadway musical and the live-action remake directed by Bill Condon and starring Emma Watson.
+Alan Menken, the Grammy, Tony and Oscar winner, composed the music for Disney’s Beauty and the Beast, the 1991 Oscar nominated animated classic, the 1994 Broadway musical, and the live-action remake, which is directed by Bill Condon and starring Emma Watson.

 The Hollywood Reporter:

 We made adjustments in all of them, mostly for choreography, staging, people’s ranges and dialogue we added.
 We adjusted some lyrics in “The Mob Song” because Bill wanted this sense of Gaston as a demagogue, and the turnaround of Lefou.
 It was just a few lines — I hated to lose Howard’s lines, every word of Howard’s is precious.
 But we added some unused, lost lyrics of Howard’s into “Gaston” and “Beauty and the Beast.”

 There’s a rich trove of unheard Howard Ashman lyrics that we’re so blessed to draw from.
 So much of what helped make the Broadway show Aladdin so successful is that I was able to go into that trove and find material that Howard had written for the original that didn’t make it in.